tprasadtp/protonvpn-docker/docs/faq.md

 ## NAT and KeepAlive packets

 WireGuard is not a chatty protocol.
 However for _most_ if not all use cases, end user devices are using some form of NAT via docker, Kubernetes, home router or some other means.
 So _Keep alive_ is enabled and set to 20 seconds which should be enough for almost all NAT firewalls.

-## Split horizon DNS

-- This is only possible with `systemd-resolved`.
-After connecting to VPN (via `protonwire connect <SERVER>`).
-Verify split dns configuration using `resolvectl query <domain>` and check the interface being used to resolve it.
-- Ensure that DHCP server/router or VPN gateway advertises search domains.
-They will be automatically picked up if using NetworkManager(most desktops) or `systemd-networkd` (most servers) or `ifupdown` hooks.

 ## Use with corporate/other VPN